BennyQBD/3DEngineCpp/README.md

 ##Additional Credits##
 - mxaddict for setting up the awesome CMake build system
-- Everyone who's created issues and pull requests!
+- Everyone who's created or contributed to issues and pull requests, which make the project better!